Lodging Type: Safari Camp

 On a hillside with striking views of the lake below, sister camp Top Camp is just as its name implies.
 Immediately opposite Fisherman’s Camp, Top Camp offers all the facilities and activities available at Fisherman’s Camp, and has self-catering accommodation.

-To request availability / quotation, add Fisherman’s Camp to your shortlist.
+To find out more, or request a quotation, add Fisherman’s Camp to your list of favourites.